astropuffin/oakmtg.club/content/english/candidates/dan-kalb.md

   - name: Website
     icon: ti-world
     link: "https://www.dankalb.net/  "
-draft: false
-image: /images/dan-kalb.png
-description: Candidate for City Council - District 1
-office: Oakland City Council
-district: "1"
-bio: Pushes for progressive actions - as long it's diplomatic to do so
 type: candidates
 ---
 # TL;DR: A frustrating but effective progressive who’s not always there when you call but always on time.